 Before your switch date don’t forget to give your old supplier a meter reading so you don’t overpay on your final bill.
 It’s also a good idea to tell your new provider.

 Your chosen energy provider will let you know once you’ve successfully switched over.

-Switching isn’t the only way to keep down costs.
-That’s why we’ve put together some energy-saving hints and tips to help you cut down your energy bill.
+Switching isn’t the only thing that may cut costs.
+We’ve put together some energy-saving hints and tips to help you cut down your energy bill.

 Energy bills explained